VarenyaTripathi/TagBack-Find-Return-Earn/CONTRIBUTING.md

-# Contributing to Smart Lost & Found
+# Contributing to TagBack

-Thank you for your interest in contributing to Smart Lost & Found!
+Thank you for your interest in contributing to TagBack: Find, Return, Earn!
 This document provides guidelines and instructions for contributing to the project.

 ## 🚀 Getting Started